wangziqi2013/wangziqi2013.github.io/_posts/2020-08-07-cooperative-cache-scrubbing.markdown

 all copies of the line as if an external invalidation were received at the LLC level.
 This works equally for both inclusive and non-inclusive cache hierarchy, since the LLC has to deal with external coherence invalidates in both cases (with a snoop filter if latter).

+clundirty instruction changes the state of a line from dirty (M state) to not dirty while retaining the exclusive write permission (E state).
+Note that this instruction breaks the ownership transfer rule of MESI, since ownership is implicitly transferred to the main memory from the M state block without an explicit write back.